Iuliia Nesterenko

 • Explore the Looks

-This is a non-direct CTA that invites instead of directing.
-Looks like Lancome only wants you to check the makeup ideas for Halloween, with no purchase intended.
+This is a non-direct CTA that is inviting instead of directing.
+With that said, Lancome wants you to check the makeup ideas for Halloween, with no purchase intended.

 Short CTA button examples: explore the looks